 Microvideos are brief and concentrated instructional videos that center on teaching a specific and narrow topic without going into too much depth.

-The term “microvideo” is really just a fancy word for “short video.”
-They’re designed to be super-concise and are typically less than one minute long.
-As with many types of video content, microvideos can either be highly polished or very informal, depending on their purpose and audience.
+The term “microvideo” is just a different word for “short video.”
+They’re designed to be concise and are typically less than one minute long.

-Plus, microvideoscan deliver a targeted message without an overwhelming amount of information.
-By focusing on one particular topic, microvideos help viewers quickly learn a new skill or gain knowledge on a specific subject.
+Microvideos can deliver a targeted message without an overwhelming amount of information.
+By focusing on one particular topic, microvideos help viewers quickly learn a new skill or gain knowledge on a specific subject quickly.

 2. Tutorial videos

-Usually between two and 10 minutes long, tutorial videos (sometimes referred to as “how-to” videos are the go-to instructional method for teaching a process or giving step-by-step instructions.
+Usually between two and 10 minutes long, video tutorials are the go-to instructional method for teaching a process or giving step-by-step instructions.

 Unlike microvideos, tutorial videos typically explain more complex processes and will often give direct instructions and follow-along guidance.
 Sometimes, what makes the best tutorial videos are interactive elements, such as quizzes, which help captivate the viewer’s attention.